What Is AFF?

 Instructor Assisted Freefall, often referred to as Accelerated Freefall, is an “accelerated” learning program which provides you with the fundamental training necessary to become an independent skydiver.
 Similar to hiring a tennis or golf pro as a tutor, an AFF course provides instructor assisted skydiving lessons that help you develop the skills you need to become a licensed skydiver.

-The Accelerated Freefall course at Skydive PA begins with five to six hours of ground training where you’ll learn skydiving fundamentals.
+After completing IAD, a student may transition to Accelerated Freefall.
+The Accelerated Freefall course at Skydive PA will include ground training where you’ll learn skydiving fundamentals covering aircraft, exit, freefall, and deployment.
 Following your ground training, you will make a jump from 10,500 to 13,500 feet with two certified freefall instructors.
 The instructors will accompany you throughout the freefall portion of your skydive, from the moment you exit the aircraft until you deploy your canopy.
 Your AFF instructors will assist you in maintaining a stable body position and monitoring your altitude.
 Once you reach an altitude of around 5,500 feet, you will deploy your own parachute and fly your canopy back to the landing area.

 As you continue your training at Skydive Pennsylvania, you will work your way through what USPA calls Categories.
 The categories go from A-H and some have more than one jump involved in completing them.
 You will receive a briefing before each jump to review your objectives and a debriefing after each jump to discuss how you performed.
 You must pass each category before you move to the next one.
 We cannot provide a set price for your training because the overall cost ultimately depends upon your performance.
 Although we would like to see you progress quickly, in the end safety is our main concern.
 We help many people each year achieve their “A” license through hard work and determination.
 It is an awesome accomplishment!

-To register for an AFF course, you must first complete a tandem skydive.
+To register for an AFF course, you must first complete a tandem skydive and complete at least one IAD jump.
 This is required for safety reasons.
-We have found that completing a tandem skydive helps you know what to expect and allows you to get a lot more out of your first jump course.
+We have found this helps you know what to expect and allows you to get a lot more out of your first jump course.*

 We schedule courses about every 2 weeks throughout the summer.
 Courses are 4-6 hours long and your first IAF (Instructor Assisted Freefall) jump is included in the price.
 Please note that depending on weather conditions, you may not be able to jump on the day of your class.